 - pinch of salt

-While those slices sit and cool even more, make the coconut cream filling.
-Blend all ingredients, and if you do this early, refrigerate it, it is in fact easier to pipe once chilled.
-To do this, I inserted a writing baking tip into a plastic sandwich bag, cut off the bag corner, filled the bag with the cream, and piped gentle into the center top of each cake circle, or even into each side if you want a lot of cream in the center as we do!
+When both cake and cream are chilled, insert cream into circles using this technique:Insert a baking tip into a plastic sandwich bag, cut off the bag corner, filled the bag with the cream, and pipe the cream gentle into the center top of each cake circle, or even into each side if you want a lot of cream in the center as we do!